varunmadhavam/RTL_Design_With_SKY130/README.md

             end
       endmodule
       ```
+      Here for the case 2'b01 only output x is defined and y is not defined.
 Let us synthesize the above code and see.
       ![](/src/img/mismatch8.png)
       clearly a latch is inferred and its on the path of output y.